 Hidden in the \models\LevelAssets\Barrens directory is this strange untextured gingerbread man-like model, internally christened costdownkevin.
 It appears to have been named after Activision Editorial Manager Kevin Kelly, as part of a joke among the other developers.

-This object is used in-game, although difficult to notice.
-In the level "Area 51?" it can be found near Fake Crash, on top of a cactus.
+Interestingly enough, this object is actually used in-game, although difficult to notice.
+It can be seen in the level "Area 51?", being found near Fake Crash on top of a cactus.

 An untextured model of a Greeble from Skylanders Imaginators, atop a platform unusually labelled "attacknode".
 It is present in Junglerollers.pak, itself part of the \models\LevelAssets\generic directory.

 The presence of this model in the files isn't quite as strange as it would initially appear, as N. Sane Trilogy was built within the same engine used for the Skylanders series.

 By modifying the zoneinfo files for Makin' Waves, Tell No Tales, Ski Crazed, or Hot Coco, it is possible to replace Coco and her jet ski with one of five unused characters.
 They seem to be unfinished, as none of them are capable of jumping correctly and their attacks don't always have an effect on crates or enemies.

 CrashBandicoot.pak contains files for a model of Crash Bandicoot as he appears in Skylanders: Imaginators.
 He has different animations to the ones seen in Skylanders, suggesting this version was either meant to be used for real, or was simply a placeholder until Crash's final model was made.